Projective geodesic extensions by conformal modifications in nonholonomic mechanics: Introduction

 In mechanics, the situation changes when the problem includes nonholonomic constraints.
 These are non-integrable velocity-dependent restrictions of the motion of the system, such as e.g.\ those caused by wheels (that roll without slipping), skates (that are prevented to move in a direction perpendicular to the blade), pursuit problems, etc. Here, we consider only nonholonomic constraints that can be given in the form of linear (autonomous) equations, and that therefore can be represented by a non-integrable distribution $\mathcal{D}$ on the configuration manifold $Q$ of the mechanical system.
 Even though most of our results may be extended by including a potential at the appropriate places, we have chosen to limit ourselves here to purely kinetic systems, for the clarity of our exposition.
 If $L$ is the (kinetic energy) Lagrangian of the system, the equations of motion for such systems are the so-called {\em Lagrange-d'Alembert equations} of $(L,\mathcal{D})$.
 They form a set of first- and second-order ordinary differential equations whose solutions we will call the {\em nonholonomic trajectories} of $(L,\mathcal{D})$.
 The Lagrange-d'Alembert equations are not Euler-Lagrange equations, and are also not geodesic equations.
 However, it still remains useful to identify the solutions of these equations as (part of the possibly larger set of) geodesics of some metric on the configuration space.
-In the current paper, as in our paper \cite{our}, we investigate methods by which we can determine such a metric, which we call a {\em geodesic extension} of the nonholonomic system.
+In the current paper, as in our paper \cite{our}, we investigate methods by which we can determine such a metric.
+If that can be achieved, we will speak of a `geodesic extension' of the nonholonomic dynamics (even though this question seems to be dubbed `the kinetic Lagrangianization problem' in the conclusions of the paper \cite{Simoes}).

 For a geodesic extension, the nonholonomic trajectories of $(L=\frac12 g,\mathcal D)$ are among the geodesics of a newly constructed Riemannian metric $\hat{g}$.
 A special type of geodesic extension, is the one where $\hat g$ is a so-called {\em $\mathcal{D}$-preserving modification} of the metric $g$.
 This means that $\hat{g}$ preserves $g$ on the constraint distribution $\mathcal D$.
 Under this assumption, we were able to derive in \cite{our} two conditions (denoted by $(A)$ and $(B)$ in \cite{our}) whose solutions can be used to construct a geodesic extension $\hat g$.
 Even though this is already a very strong tool, there exists systems for which our method can not be applied (for example, when there is only one nonholonomic constraint, see the discussion in Section~9 of \cite{our}).
 In order to apply our theory to a broader class of nonholonomic systems, we will present in this paper an interesting generalization, by adding an extra twist.